 A delay with a downward pitch movement added to the trails.
 A simple and unique idea that creates dreamy and mysterious atmospheres.

 Although it can function as a standard digital delay pedal, the CSIDMAN —pronounced “Discman”—has Cuts and Latch controls that let it create the sound of a skipping portable CD player.
 Though its behavior is pseudo-random, the CSIDMAN gives you some degree of control over it, though, fortunately, not enough to make it entirely predictable.

 The Reverb+Delay combo is one of the most popular for creative guitarists with ambient or shoegazer inclinations.

-F. Best Delay Pedals for Synths with CV In (Great for Modular)
+• Delay Pedals for Synths with CV In

 CV (Control Voltage) is a format that allows electronic musical instruments to talk to each other (like Midi, but analog), and it’s the standard for modular synths.
 The pedals in this list are both creative and CV compatible.

-For the guitarist interest in pushing the traditional sonic boundaries, there are a few pedals that blend delay with more experimental effects like granular synthesis, filters and reverse effects.
-These are mostly textural pedals that are great at generating happy accidents, glitchy parts and quirky riffs.
+For the guitarist interested in pushing the traditional sonic boundaries, there are a few pedals that blend delay with more experimental effects like granular synthesis, filters, and reverse effects.
+These are mostly textural pedals that are great at generating happy accidents, glitchy parts, and quirky riffs.